ITS-HCD/nysds-react-demo/README.md

 ```

 ## Start the Development Server
-To start the local server, run:
+Run the following to start the local dev server:
 ```
 npm run dev
 ```

+## Wrapping NYSDS components
+NYSDS components must be wrapped with **wrapped with `@lit/react`** to work correctly in React.

+In this project, the components are defined in `utils/nysds-components.ts`and then imported into `App.tsx` and other React pages.

 ## Using NYSDS components
-To use NYSDS components in a React project, they must be **wrapped with `@lit/react`** to integrate properly with the React rendering system.

-In this project, the components are wrapped in `utils/nysds-components.ts`, and those wrapped components are then imported and used in the `App.tsx`.
+Once wrapped, components can be imported and used like standard React components.
+See `App.tsx` for examples.
+The multipages branch also uses wrapped components in the src/pages/ directory.

+## NYSDS style imports
+For styling, import the NYSDS CSS files in index.html.
+Reference them directly from the installed package location (e.g. node_modules folder).
+___

 ## Setting up npm link (For NYSDS developers) 🛠️
 > [!Tip]